Updated: 2022/Sep/29

 Commands to switch between displays may be abbreviated to the minimum

-information may be discarded when the screen size is insufficient for
+be discarded when the screen size is insufficient for display.
+For

-display.
-For example, on a machine with 10 drives the iostat bar graph
+example, on a machine with 10 drives the iostat bar graph displays only 3

-displays only 3 drives on a 24 line terminal.
-When a bar graph would
+drives on a 24 line terminal.
+When a bar graph would overflow the

-overflow the allotted screen space it is truncated and the actual value
+allotted screen space it is truncated and the actual value is printed

 The following commands are common to each display which shows information